technicat/TootSDK/FORK.md

 - Add `direct` timeline for Mitra, Pleroma, and Akkoma

+### TootGrantType

+- Add `refreshToken` for pleroma

 ### TootRole

-- Change id to optional (GotoSocial doesn't include it) and decoder will convert int to string (Mitra provides an int id)
+- Change id to optional (GotoSocial doesn't include it)
+- Decoder will convert id int to string (Mitra provides an int id)
+- Decoder will ignore decoder error for permissions (Mitra provides a list instead of string)
+- More optionals for platforms that don't return all fields

+### TootSource

+- Make most fields optional (not all supplied by various platforms, especially Sharkey)

 ### TootSDKFeature/Flavour